Going Out to Dinner with Kids While on a Sleep Schedule

 What To Do At Home

 If your little one isn’t getting sufficient sleep at daycare, compensate with an early bedtime.
-This is really hard for parents who have missed their baby through the day, but ultimately, it will likely benefit your baby’s mood and promote optimal development.
+This is really hard for parents who have missed their baby through the day, but ultimately, it will likely benefit your baby’s mood and appetite.
 Making up for missed daytime sleep overnight is so helpful.

 On weekends or non-daycare days, stay on schedule.
 Allow naps to go over by thirty minutes as long as you don’t see it impacting bedtime or overnight.